intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 tooling it deems necessary.

 The RSAB shall keep a public record of its proceedings, including minutes of all meetings and a record of all decisions.
-Email messages sent to the RSAB email discussion list or exchanged among all members of the RSAB shall be publicly archived, with the exception of topics that require confidentiality (e.g., personnel matters).
+The primary email discussion list used by the RSAB shall be publicly archived, although topics that that require confidentiality (e.g., personnel matters) may be elided from such archives or discussed in private.
 Similarly, meeting minutes may exclude detailed information about topics discussed under executive session, but should note that such topics were discussed.

 The RSAB shall announce plans and agendas for their meetings on the RFC Editor website and by email to the RSWG at least a week before